RealityETH/subjectivocracy/deployment/README.md

 The first step is deploying and verifying the `PolygonZkEVMDeployer`, this will be the factory for deterministic contracts, the address of the contracts will depend on the `salt` and the `initialZkEVMDeployerOwner`

-This contrat is deployed using a keyless deployment, therefore the gasPrice is hardcoded.
+This contract is deployed using a keyless deployment, therefore the gasPrice is hardcoded.
 The value is on `100 gweis`, if it's necessary to update it go to `helpers/deployment-helpers.js` and update the `gasPriceKeylessDeployment` constant.
 Note that this operation will change all the deterministic address deployed.